 If you choose to apply you will follow this process:

 - Application and Deadline – We encourage you to start thinking through and working on the application as early as possible so you can have time to pray, discuss, edit, and submit your application by March 8, 2019.
 Listen to the Grant Orientation so you are well prepared.
 Applications will be evaluated based on the metrics outlined in the application form and orientation.
 Once the application is complete it will be reviewed by the Grant Advisory Panel.
 Click here for the online application.
 Applications are not considered on a first-come, first-served basis and earlier applications are not given priority consideration.
 No Word documents will be accepted; only electronic applications are allowed.
-Click the following link for a PDF that outlines questions on the application so you are able to prepare your thoughts before submission: Redemption Grant Application-17-18.pdf (118KB)
+Click the following link for a PDF of the application so you are able to prepare your thoughts before submission as applications cannot be saved: Redemption Grant Application 2018/2019.pdf (78 KB).

-- Response – You will be notified in February whether or not your grant application has been accepted to move on to the presentation phase.
+- Response – You will be notified by April 1st whether or not your grant application has been accepted to move on to the presentation phase.

 - Presentation – Applicants will be contacted to schedule a date and time to present their ideas before the Grant Advisory Panel.
 Presentations will be scheduled during April 2019 on a Wednesday and take place in the evening.
 Presentations will be 10 minutes followed by questions from the Grant Advisory Panel.
 The Panel is a diverse group comprised of people from each of the Redemption congregations.
 More details on the presentation will be given to those that move forward in the process.